Our Providers

 Rachel Frenzel, LCSW

 I am a Licensed Clinical Social Worker and approved Supervisor in the state of Oregon.
 I received my Bachelor's degree in Psychology & English from Willamette University and my Masters of Social Work from Arizona State University.
 I have worked with children as young as 4, and in recent years have focused my practice on working with teens and adults who have survived trauma.
-I find that my experience working with younger children is helpful in my work with adults with childhood trauma, or with children who have experienced trauma.
 I have completed training in and draw my therapeutic approach from EMDR/Attachment-Focused EMDR, Sand Tray Play, Cognitive Behavioral (CBT), Dialectical Behavioral skills (DBT), Trauma-Focused CBT, Acceptance & Commitment (ACT), and Solution-Focused therapies.
-Additionally, I have training in Sex Trafficking Awareness and Recovery manual, Motivational Interviewing, various accredited trauma and play therapy trainings.
+Additionally, I have training in sex trafficking awareness and recovery, Motivational Interviewing and various trauma and play therapy trainings.

 As a clinical supervisor, I enjoy having a small number of supervisees who are passionate about discovering trauma work.
-As co-founder of Evergreen, l believe a client-centered plan of treatment and consider each client's unique environmental, biological, psychological and sociological needs.
+I believe in a client-centered approach to treatment and consider each client's unique environmental, biological, psychological and sociological needs.
 I value a strengths-based perspective and believe in recognizing each client's experiences and resiliency within the therapeutic space.

 Rachel Martin, MA